tbarbette/fastclick/README.md

 This section references projects that have been merged in.

 ### RSS++
 [RSS++](http://www.diva-portal.org/smash/get/diva2:1371780/FULLTEXT01.pdf) is a NIC-driven scheduler.
 It is compatible with DPDK (and of course FastClick) application and Kernel applications.
 The part relevent for FastClick are fully merged in this branch.
 It provides a solution to automatically scale the number of cores to be used by FromDPDKDevice.
-Except for its integration of a simulated Metron, PacketMill has been completely merged in.
+Except for its integration of a simulated Metron, RSS++ has been completely merged in.

 ### PacketMill
 [PacketMill](https://packetmill.io) is a serie of optimization to accelerate software.
 It has been mostly merged-in.
 See [README.packetmill.md] for more details.